squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 2 image](./intro-2-110.png)

 [Stairway](./filter.md).
-Ladder filter with an enormous range of over-driven and clean sounds.
+Polyphonic ladder filter with an enormous range of over-driven and clean sounds.
 Combines features from Moog, Oberheim, and Rossum filters and adds some some of our own, including four independent wave shapers.

 [Shaper](./shaper.md).
 Yet another wave shaper.
 But unlike most, this one has almost no aliasing distortion.
 And a few new shapes that sound nice.